FREE SHIPPING on every order of $100 or more. No discount code needed.

 Double-Sided Tape Mount

 Strips of VHB tape are applied to the back of the product.
-This option is only warrantied for interior, flat, drywall installations.
+This option is warrantied for interior installation on walls that are smooth, clean, and dry.

 • Letter R with stud mounts on the back.